BioinformaticsToolsmith/EnhancerTracker/README.md

 ## To Run Tool

-1. Navigate to the folder EnhancerTracker was cloned and perform the following command
+1. Navigate to the folder where EnhancerTracker was cloned and perform the following commands.

 2. Unzip "Models_29.zip" and make sure it contains 29 models.

 3. Run EnhancerTracker.py:
    > python3 EnhancerTracker.py two_enhancers.fa sequence.fa output_folder/

+The output folder contains three files:
+(i) 600_segments.bed: coordinates of the input segments, (ii) 600_overlapping.bed: all segments that were classified as enhancers (many of them are overlapping), and (iii) 600_enhancers.bed: non-redunant segments with the highest confidence scores.

 ## To Run our Tests:
 1. Store FANTOM5 dataset in Data/FANTOM as F5.hg38.enhancers.expression.usage.matrix